rblack42/VMdemo/_build/html/_sources/docs/Introduction.txt

 ****************

-When you set up a :term:`VM` it is something like wandering the aisles at Fry's and picking out comonents you want to add.
-Most :term:`VM` software will let you access the physical hardware on the host.
-This includes things like USB devices, and CD/DVD hardware.
+When you set up a :term:`VM` it is something like wandering the aisles at Fry's and picking out components you want to add.
+Most :term:`VM` software will let you access physical hardware found on the host.
+This includes things like USB devices, and CD/DVD devices.
 Do not add any hardware you do not need!

 All disk drives end up living in a file stored on the host.
 This file can be set up to grow as more data is added to the guest system.
-This file can get big!
+The disk file can get big!

 ..  note::